kamccarren/Impressions-as-a-function-of-spend-duration-country/README.md

 I chose to look at the Snapchat election advertising data.
 Although I actually deleted my Snapchat and do not generally view it as a news source, I thought it would be interesting to look at election advertising with the primaries upon us.

 I decided to investigate what factors influence the number of impressions and how they do so.
 Given the data set, I only had a few numerical options that I could look at, so I chose spend, duration and country.
 For spend, how closely correlated are money and number of impressions?
-Are some ads more popular for reasons beyond advertising costs?
+I assumed that there would be a strong correlation because more spending yould mean that Snapchat displays the ad more.
 For duration, I wanted to see how the duration affected the number of impressions: would it be linear or would there be a drop off after the ad had been playing for a long time?
+I assumed that overall, a longer duration means more time for ads to be seen and therefore more impressions.
 Finally, I was curious to see how different countries spent money on ads, particularly since this data was focused on election advertising data.

 I chose to make a simple linear regression comparing spend with impressions.
 I also